bluecatengineering/fast_radix_trie/README.md

 [![Actions Status](https://github.com/sile/patricia_tree/workflows/CI/badge.svg)](https://github.com/sile/patricia_tree/actions)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Memory-efficient data structures based on radix tree.
-Offers two impls, one optimized for minimum memory usage, and one optimized for mutations that uses `realloc`.
+Offers two impls, one optimized for absolute minimum memory usage (minimizing padding/alignment where possible), and one optimized for mutations that uses `realloc`.

+Originally based on [patricia_tree](https://github.com/sile/patricia_tree), but whereas patricia tree uses a child/sibling pointer for each node, where siblings are traversed in a linked list to find nodes at the same level, this radix tree stores children nodes directly inline for faster traversal.
+It costs a small bit more memory, around 5-10% depending on the data set, but can be up to 4x faster to build or traverse the data structure.
+Moreso if you use the `realloc` impl which can speed up mutations by resizing nodes instead of allocating new ones.

+This library uses unsafe and raw pointers ubiquitously because nodes are dynamically sized to store node labels and children pointers at dynamic offsets inline in each node allocation.
+By doing this we can drastically reduce memory usage.

 [Documentation](https://docs.rs/fast_radix_tree)